wp-plugins/constant-contact-api/readme.txt

 * Fixed a bug relating to chunked http encoding in class.cc.php

 == Upgrade Notice ==

+= 2.1.4 =
+* Converted the plugin to using the <a href="http://codex.wordpress.org/HTTP_API" rel="nofollow">WordPress HTTP API</a>.
+This should fix issues some users have been having with setting up the plugin (such as <a href="http://wordpress.org/support/topic/565047" rel="nofollow">issue #565047</a>)
+* Fixed issue where if the Constant Contact username & password settings were incorrect, then saved again (and still incorrect), there would be an error `Warning: Cannot modify header information - headers already sent by...`

 = 2.1.3 =
 * Fixed issues with legacy widget not updating "Show First Name" and "Show Last Name" settings (<a href="http://wordpress.org/support/topic/548028" rel="nofollow">issue #548028</a>)